 - Meet labor market demand for business industry needs and align with the 16 United States Department of Education and United States Department of Labor Occupational Classification.

 - Are approved by the State Board in West Virginia Department of Education CTE Policy 2520.13 and Guidance Document.
-Required and specialization courses and student certifications are identified in policy.
-Program planning for considerations are in Policy 6200.
+Required and specialization courses and student certifications are identified in the policy.
+Program planning for considerations is in Policy 6200.